New roles for old cells: exploring the immune functions of oligodendrocytes

 Summary

 While many of the factors involved in the onset of MS are becoming clear, novel interactions between key players of the immune system that lead to brain inflammation are still being discovered.
-For instance, there is growing evidence that the cells that normally repair areas of the brain damaged by autoimmune attacks, called oligodendrocytes, may be involved in perpetuating the autoimmune signal against myelin.
-Activation of this function may preclude the oligodendrocyte from repairing myelin.
+For instance, there is growing evidence that the cells that normally repair areas of the brain damaged by autoimmune attacks, called oligodendrocytes (OPCs), may be involved in perpetuating the autoimmune signal against myelin.
+Activating this function may prevent the oligodendrocyte from repairing myelin.

 This project seeks to further understand the mechanisms behind these interactions.
-Specifically, Dr Govier-Cole will investigate the influence exerted by an inflammatory molecule on oligodendrocytes and their capacity to perpetuate the autoimmune signal against myelin and repair myelin.
-He will also explore the involvement of a signalling pathway in regulating the influence of this inflammatory molecule.
+Specifically, Dr Alistair Govier-Cole will investigate the influence exerted by an inflammatory molecule on oligodendrocytes and their capacity to perpetuate the autoimmune signal against myelin and repair myelin.
+He will also explore how a signalling pathway is involved in regulating the influence of this inflammatory molecule.
 This signalling pathway has been shown to promote the oligodendrocyte autoimmune signal against myelin in laboratory work.
 It is hoped this work will reveal novel targets for new drugs that treat or even prevent autoimmune inflammation from occurring.

 Stages of the research process